paulrolfe/mojo-database/README.markdown

 ## Credits

 Mojo Database is based largely on Dylan Bruzenak's code from the _iPhone Advanced Projects_ book, published by Apress, and was modified and extended by [Craig P Jolicoeur](http://github.com/cpjolicoeur).
+Edited to work with ARC by Paul Rolfe.